Thomas J. Mahon

 Thomas J. Mahon (1884 – September 24, 1927) was an American politician and jurist.
 He was a member of the Wisconsin State Assembly from 1911 to 1913 and judge of the Milwaukee County Civil Court from 1924 to his death in 1927.

 Early life

 Thomas J. Mahon was born in 1884 in Meeme, Manitowoc County, Wisconsin.
-Mahon suffered from poliomyelitis during childhood and was confined to a wheelchair.
+Mahon had poliomyelitis during childhood and was reliant on a wheelchair.
 He attended East Side High School in Milwaukee, Wisconsin.
 Mahon then received a Bachelor of Arts degree from the University of Wisconsin.
 His thesis at the University of Wisconsin was about the Torrens land transfer system.
 He received a law degree from the University of Wisconsin Law School.

 Career

 In 1908, Mahon moved to Eland, Shawano County, Wisconsin where he practiced law.
 While practicing law in Eland, Mahon represented Shawano County in the Wisconsin State Assembly from 1911 to 1913 and was a Republican.
 Later, Mahon moved to Milwaukee, Wisconsin and continued to practiced law.

 Mahon served as executive counsel for Governor of Wisconsin Francis McGovern from 1913 to 1914.
 In 1918, Mahon ran for Milwaukee County district attorney and lost the election.
 In 1923, he was elected school director.
 On June 2, 1924, Mahon was appointed to Branch 7 of the Milwaukee County Civil Court, succeeding Otto H. Breidenbach.